 top of page

 Admission is $20.
-Tickets will be available at the door or may be purchased in advance on eventBrite or reserved by email or calling 401-392-1322.
+Tickets are available at the door or may be purchased in advance on Eventbrite or reserved by emailing MusicAtImago@gmail.com.

 Doors open at 3:30 PM